nuxt/eslint-plugin-nuxt/README.md

 Add `nuxt` to the plugins section of your `.eslintrc` configuration file.
 You can omit the `eslint-plugin-` prefix:

+1. Use our preset to extend recommended defaults:

 ```json
 {
   "extends": [